Teachers and Staff

 A North Carolina native, Allison moved to Huntsville with her family after her husband was offered a job at UAHuntsville.
 She holds a Bachelor’s degree in Middle School Education from the UNC-Wilmington and a Master’s degree in Counseling and Adult Education from East Carolina University.
 She is currently pursuing a MBA from UAH.
 Upon moving to Huntsville, she enrolled her two sons in MSH.
 Allison says she is addicted to Pinterest because it inspires her creative and crafty side.
 You can enjoy her collection of great ideas for the Montessori family by following Montessori School of Huntsville.

 Adriane was first introduced to the Montessori Method when her oldest son entered MSH’s primary program.
-She believes strongly in the Montessori Method and enjoys her current roll as a co-office manager.
+She believes strongly in the Montessori Method.
 Her favorite quote by Dr. Montessori is, “Education is a natural process carried out by the human individual, and is acquired not by listening to words, but by experiences in the environment.”

 She enjoys spending time with her family, hiking, running, swimming, and reading.